princenyeche/Automating-Jira-Shell/README.md

 You can remove the header of the csv file prior to beginning the script.

 ### Create User Import & Group Import
-The file should include the groupname, accountID, emailAddress in the below format.
+The CSV file should include the groupname, accountID, emailAddress in the below format.

 * This script doesn't do much validation
 * Ensure that the file is correct as below